Swarajist1O1/personal_ecotracker/style/main.md

 - **Healthier Living:** Make decisions that benefit both your health and the environment.
 - **Sustainable Choices:** Get personalized suggestions for eco-friendly habits.
 - **Personal Responsibility:** Take charge of your environmental footprint and inspire others to do the same.

-Ready to begin?
-Use the tabs above to enter your information and see your results!